 Upon observing an opacity limit exceedance during a declared episode, the department will attempt to provide education on the correct maintenance and operation of the solid fuel-fired device.
 Education could also include the use of proper fuels.
 If education does not provide a remedy to the opacity exceedances, the department may issue a Notice of Violation, Abatement Order, or may pursue other administrative enforcement remedies.

 In July of 2017, 18 AAC 50.077 was amended to add subsection (f) to address opacity during operations for solid fuel-fired devices.
+In 2019, subsection (f) was amended to read:

 • 18 AAC 50.075(f)